mjason98/hsjobs/README.md

 ```

 ### Run the project
+To run the project, make sure you have a `.env` file in the root folder.

+It should look exactly like `.env.example` but with your real TELEGRAM TOKEN.

-Run the main file, it will prepare the data and train the model:
+Once you do it, you can run the main file, it will prepare the data and train the model:
 ```shell
 python main.py
 ```